 Webinar | December.08.2021 | 1pm - 2pm (GMT Standard Time)Webinar - Recording Available

-Join Orrick Partner and Head of London Privacy and Cybersecurity, Keily Blair, who, together with her colleagues Doug Meal and Marc Shapiro, Partners in Orrick's Complex Litigation and Dispute Resolution practice group, reviews the current class and collective action environments in the United Kingdom and the United States.
+Doug Meal and Marc Shapiro, Partners in Orrick's Complex Litigation and Dispute Resolution practice group, review the current class and collective action environments in the United Kingdom and the United States.
 Sharing insights from the more mature U.S. class action system and landscape, against the backdrop of the recent Lloyd v Google U.K. Supreme Court decision, they cover:

 Seasoned trial lawyer Doug Meal defends clients targeted by litigation and government investigations stemming from major privacy and cybersecurity incidents.
 According to Chambers USA, clients select Doug because "[h]e is the premier expert in this field and knows how to run a breach response process from A to Z”; is “extremely experienced [and] can give immediate advice off the top of his head"; "has been in court through trials and negotiations, all aspects of the litigation, and is highly effective in all of them"; and "is good to work with, personable and very authoritative."
 This year, clients said, "I would trust him with my life if I ran into a litigation"; "Doug is extremely calm and has a way of presenting and explaining problems which makes you feel empowered to do your job"; and "He has great experience in this field and is a solid rock in litigation."
 Based on client assessments like these, Chambers USA has named Doug as the first and only “Band 1” litigator in the Privacy and Data Security category, describing him as the “market leader,” being “regarded by market sources as the leading privacy litigator in the USA” and “the dean of the data breach litigation Bar."